tahaserdarmete/Film-Project/README.md

-# Film-Project
+# FILM PROJECT

-Bu proje responsive ui' ya sahip bir film sitesi projesidir. İconlar ve hover efektleri kullanılmıştır.
+This project is a movie website project with responsive ui.
+Icons and hover effects are used.

-# Kullanılan Teknolojiler
+# TECNOLOGIES USED

 - Html
 - Css

-# Ekran Görüntüsü
+# SCREENSHOT

 <img src="./mygif.gif"/>